 Our stock price has been and may continue to be volatile.
-Since our IPO in October 2020, the closing price of our common stock as reported on the Nasdaq Global Market has ranged from a low of \$5.44 on December 27, 2022 to a high of \$25.88 on December 18, 2020.
+Since our IPO in October 2020, the closing price of our common stock as reported on the Nasdaq Global Market has ranged from a low of \$2.82 on February 5, 2024 to a high of \$25.88 on December 18, 2020.
 Some of the factors that may cause the market price of our common stock to fluctuate include:

-- the success of existing or new competitive product candidates or technologies; - the timing and results of preclinical studies and clinical trials for any product candidates that we may develop; - the failure or discontinuation of any of our product development and research programs; - results of preclinical studies, clinical trials, or regulatory approvals of product candidates of our competitors, or announcements about new research programs or product candidates of our competitors; - commencement or termination of collaborations for our product development and research programs; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our research programs or product candidates that we may develop; - the results of our efforts to develop additional product candidates or products; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts;
+- the success of existing or new competitive product candidates or technologies; - the timing and results of preclinical studies and clinical trials for any product candidates that we may develop; - the failure or discontinuation of any of our product development and research programs; - results of preclinical studies, clinical trials, or regulatory approvals of product candidates of our competitors, or announcements about new research programs or product candidates of our competitors; - commencement or termination of collaborations for our product development and research programs; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our research programs or product candidates that we may develop;

-- the announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or other stockholders; - expiration of market stand-off or lock-up agreements; - the effects of geopolitical crises and the outbreak or worsening of wars or other armed conflicts; - effects of public health crises, pandemics and epidemics, such as COVID-19; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in estimates or recommendations by securities analysts, if any, that cover our stock; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.
+- the results of our efforts to develop additional product candidates or products; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - the announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or other stockholders; - expiration of market stand-off or lock-up agreements; - the effects of geopolitical crises and the outbreak or worsening of wars or other armed conflicts; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in estimates or recommendations by securities analysts, if any, that cover our stock; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.